Information You Should Know

 - evacuate when the order is issued since there are NO emergency shelters in Dare County.

-During a hurricane, or an emergency-related event, information will be on our Duck Radio Station AM 530 and on the local radio and television stations.
+During a hurricane, or an emergency-related event, information will be on on the local radio and television stations.
 Please do not take any chances and follow the instructions of emergency management officials.

 The following is a list of links that are designed to help prepare you for various emergency situations and will also provide information throughout an emergency.
 Please take some time to look these over.
 It is never too early to be prepared!

 - National Weather Service Watches, Warnings, and Advisories

 - Dare County, North Carolina Emergency Management Information

 - State of North Carolina Emergency Preparedness

 - North Carolina Department of Transportation Dare County Travel Information